yusufsahin99/QuizAPI/README.md

 # QuizAPI

-in this repository I created an SQL database from data stored in csv files.
+in create_db.py I created an SQL database from the data stored in csv files.
+The app.py is a flask app that manages access to the database.

 ## Attribution